netbeast/docs/chapters/api_reference/nodejs_wrapper.md

 This object include useful methods for managing different aspects of the Smart devices

 ####devices.group(name , devicesId)####
 This functión allows us to make group of devices.
-The argument name defines de group name.
-DevicesId will be an array of ids of the devices that should be grouped.
+The argument name defines the group name. devicesId will be an array of ids of the devices that should be grouped.

 ````javascript
 var nb = require('netbeast')